 - School principals will submit the school attendance plan annually to their respective School Performance director for review and approval.

 - Parents and students are jointly responsible for regular attendance at school.

-- Students may be excused from school attendance for valid excused absences:: illness, medical appointment, family emergencies, death, education leave/family event, an approved school activity, observance of religious holidays, or an excuse consistent with the student’s IEP, or Section 504 accommodation plan.
+- Students may be excused from school attendance for valid excused absences:: illness, mental or behavioral health of the school-age child; medical appointment, family emergencies, death, education leave/family event, an approved school activity, observance of religious holidays, or an excuse consistent with the student’s IEP, or Section 504 accommodation plan.